How to Plan a Trip to London. Your Perfect London Trip Planner for Any Time of the Year

 If you are travelling elsewhere in the world, you’ll be able to get a flight from London with none or not too many connections.
 Flights now leave Heathrow and Gatwick to every continent.
 Book in advance to get the best deals!

-Bio: Claire is an eco-traveler and overland adventurer.
+Bio: Claire is an eco-traveller and overland adventurer.
 She explores the world slowly, one country at a time, and is as sustainable as possible in the process.
 She writes about sustainable tourism, cultural awareness and publishes overland itineraries on her blog, Claire’s Footsteps.
 She has spent a lot of time in Australia and China, she is originally from the UK and she is now living in Mexico.

 SAVE IT FOR LATER?